ybtre/SDLProject_E/README.md

 ////////////////////////////////////

 ////////////////////////////////////
-              DONE
+              DONE:
 ////////////////////////////////////

 // 02.10.23 - ~2:45h
--WIP: basic project skeleton - need to think a bit about how to best structure
+- WIP: basic project skeleton - need to think a bit about how to best structure
--WIP: mockup - mostly ready
+- WIP: mockup - mostly ready
--add: spritesheet cut from the mockup, ready to start implementing
+- add: spritesheet cut from the mockup, ready to start implementing